Course type

 Pre-requisites

-Participants must be a graduate Occupational Therapist or Physiotherapist.
+Participants must be graduate Occupational Therapists or Physiotherapists.

 Learning outcomes